sgillespie/techtalk-git-tips/README.md

 > would be shown by git log upstream..HEAD

 ### Non-FastForward Merge
-If none of the previous options cannot be used, then just do a regular merge
+If none of the previous options cannot be used, just do a regular merge

     git merge